lifetoanother/volunteertracking/README.md

 1. `flask run`
 1. You can later end the app with ctrl + c.

-##### Prepare and start the React Server
-1. Open a second terminal and cd into into _your-dir_/client
-1. `npm install`
-1. `npm start`
-1. You can later end the app with ctrl + c.

-### Prepare Production Environment
-This repo includes both the backend and frontend source for simplification of server requirements.
-If you would like to split the two apart, the frontend is contained in the client/ directory.

-This documentation is currently aimed at hosting on Heroku but can be set up in other production environments.
-If you succeed in other production setups please document the process and make a pull request to add to this documentation.

-#### Heroku Setup
-1. Create an account on [Heroku](https://www.heroku.com/) and install and set up the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-1. If you haven't already, clone ths repo and cd into the directory
-1. Create the Heroku Dyno `heroku create`
-    * You can specify the dyno name with `heroku create mydynoname`
-1. Add the free Heroku Postgres addon `heroku addons:create heroku-postgresql:hobby-dev`
-1. Push the heroku-production branch to your Heroku Dyno `git push heroku heroku-production:master`
-    * In the final lines of the push to Heroku you should see a confirmation release number and a link to the deployed Heroku app.
-1. Go to the Heroku app url and login with the default admin account (user:admin, password:password).
-Go to the dashboard and edit the admin user to change the admin password.

-If you want to build the frontend yourself, rather than using the prebuilt heroku-production branch, you can make and checkout a branch and run `npm run build`.
-This will generate a build directory with the static frontend files.
-Alter the .gitignore file in client/ to allow git tracking of the build/ directory.
-Then commit the changes adding the build/ directory and files.
-Now push your branch `Heroku heroku addons:create your-branch-name:hobby-dev`

 ## Contributing
 We welcome new contributors.
 Be sure to check out the guide on [contributing][contributing], which includes instructions on how to fork, clone, branch, commit, pull request and sync your fork.

 Not sure where to start?
 Look for [open issues][githubissue] on GitHub, or message the team on [our Slack site][slack].
 If you aren't on our Slack, [click here for an invite][slackinvite].